cadenai/byodr/docs/mwlc_kit.md

  1   [Ethernet 50 cm red Pi](https://www.conrad.com/p/basetech-rj45-network-cable-patch-cable-cat-5e-u-utp-25.00-cm-red-incl.-detent-1717510)<br>
  1   [Ethernet 50 cm white Wan](https://www.conrad.com/p/basetech-rj45-network-cable-patch-cable-cat-5e-uutp-050-m-white-incl-detent-1717520)<br>

-You can put this al together.
+You can put this all together.
 The parts are obvious to use.
 If you have any question, don't hesitate to contact us at [www.mwlc.global/contact/](http://www.mwlc.global/contact/).